 CBD Oil Guide: Types

-If you want to use CBD oil, there are several types that are available.
+If you want to use CBD oil, several types are available.
 They all have different concentrations of cannabidiol content.
 This means that they have different therapeutic effects.
-There are three main types of CBD oil and they include:
+There are three main types of CBD oil, and they include:

 CBD isolate: it contains almost 99.9% of CBD compound only.